Best LLM for Startups (2026)

 What is the best LLM API for an early-stage startup?

-GPT-4o mini or DeepSeek V3 for prototyping — strong capability at low cost.
-GPT-4o mini integrates easily with existing OpenAI tooling.
-DeepSeek V3 offers near-frontier quality with MIT licence and a credible self-hosting path as you scale.
+GPT-5.6 Luna or DeepSeek V4 (Flash tier) for prototyping — strong capability at low cost.
+GPT-5.6 Luna integrates easily with existing OpenAI tooling.
+DeepSeek V4 Flash offers near-frontier quality with MIT licence and a credible self-hosting path as you scale.
 See the cheapest LLM API guide for full cost modelling.

-Should a startup use Claude, GPT-4o, or Gemini?
+Should a startup use Claude, GPT-5.6, or Gemini?

-Claude Sonnet 4.6 leads on writing quality and instruction following.
-GPT-4o has the broadest ecosystem.
-Gemini 2.0 Flash is cheapest for high-volume features.
-Most startups begin with GPT-4o mini or Claude Haiku 4.5, then upgrade specific features selectively once they understand where quality matters.
+Claude Sonnet 5 leads on writing quality and instruction following, and now offers a 1M-token context window at a lower price than its predecessor.
+GPT-5.6 has the broadest ecosystem.
+Gemini 2.5 Flash-Lite is cheapest for high-volume features.
+Most startups begin with GPT-5.6 Luna or Claude Haiku 4.5, then upgrade specific features selectively once they understand where quality matters.

 How much does an LLM API cost for a startup?